Filter by Category

 The San Francisco Center for the Book celebrates the craft and art of bookbinding.
 Our Bookbinding Core Certificate Program introduces students to four different binding models, leading them through the history and evolution of bookmaking.
 It provides students a comprehensive foundation to delve into the practice of binding and qualifies them to rent studio time in our bindery.
 Core classes must be taken in order, 1 through 4.

-In addition to coming away with a finished book made by hand, students will also be introduced to the tools and terms of bookbinding.
+Bookbinding Core 1: Coptic BindingStudents will craft one of the earliest structures in binding.
+In addition to coming away with a finished book made by hand, students will also make their own decorative pastepapers to be used on their book.
 Basic practices and equipment will be discussed as students familiarize themselves with both skills and safety measures needed for working in a bindery.

 The Weeklong Intensive rate is discounted $100 off the individual workshop fees.